-M. Level Four
+S. Level Four

-If the disposition of the complaint by the Superintendent is not acceptable to the employee, he or she may advance the complaint to the Board by submitting a written request to the Superintendent within five working days after receiving the response.
+If the disposition of the complaint by the Superintendent or his or her threemember administrative panel is not acceptable to the employee, he or she may advance the complaint to the Board by submitting a written request to the Superintendent within five working days after receiving the response.

-N. Presentation
+T. Presentation